seanwo/how-to/minidv2hd.md

 At the time of writing this, it will cost ~$1 per hour to run this machine.
 Have everything ready to go before launching your GPU instance to minimize costs.

-### Perparing a Video EBS Volume Using a Small T3 Instance:
+### Preparing a Video EBS Volume Using a Small T3 Instance:
 *Use a T3 instance to setup the video EBS volume so you are not charged for accelerated machine usage during setup.*

 Basically, you need to upload all the files you need to S3 from your local machine.